 - i.
-To know the civilizational development in medieval Europe - ii.
-To critically examine the various facets of historical development
+To know the civilizational development in middle ages in Europe; - ii.
+To Trace the growth of some of the major developments like empire building in Europe, crusades and feudalism; - iii.
+To provide a socio-cultural study of the era; and - iv.
+To critically examine the various facets of historical development.

-UNIT 1: The Carolingian Empire
+UNIT 1: The Carolingian Empire:

 - A. Downfall of Roman Empire

 - B. Causes of Coronations of Charlemagne

-- C. Administration of Charles the Great
+- C. Significance of Coronation

-- D. Carolingian Renaissance
+- D. Administration of Charles the Great.